hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-30thJune.md

   - Allow user to enable/disable notifications
   - Allow user to select what type or Irrigation schedule they need (i.e. Manual / Automatic)
 - History/Log Tab in the Web Interface
-  - Provide analytics/logs related to previous irrigations and
+  - Provide analytics/logs related to previous irrigation data.